 Fountain grass (Pennisetum) is a mound-forming ornamental grass and a garden favorite, as the care of fountain grass is easy.
 The cascading leaves on this plant have a fountain-like appearance.
 Clump-forming grasses grow in mounds or clumps, making them ideal for many areas without becoming invasive.
 It can be used alone as a specimen plant or in a border alongside other perennials.

 Fountain grass is an attractive perennial grass with densely clumped growth.
 Blooming of its foxtail-looking flowers generally takes place from late summer through the fall.
 The small flowers of fountain grass are tan, pink or purple.
 During fall and throughout winter, this plant will also reward gardeners with spectacular foliage displays.

 Types of Fountain Grass

 Purple fountain grass (P. setaceum) has both purple foliage and blooms.
-Used for its reddish foliage and showy flowers is red fountain grass (P. setaceum ‘Rubrum’), which grows about 3 to 4 feet tall.
+Used for its reddish foliage and showy flowers is red fountain grass (P. setaceum ‘Rubrum’), which grows about 3 to 4 feet (0.9 to 1.2 m.) tall.
 Other types of fountain grass cultivars include ‘Cassian,’ ‘Little Bunny’, ‘Little Honey’, and ‘Moudry’.

 Growing Fountain Grass